RamiroPeraza/AppAuth-Android/README.md

 AuthorizationRequest.Builder authRequestBuilder =
     new AuthorizationRequest.Builder(
         serviceConfig, // the authorization service configuration
-        MY_CLIENT_ID, // the client ID, typically pre-registered and static ResponseTypeValues.CODE, // the response_type value: we want a code MY_REDIRECT_URI); // the redirect URI to which the auth response is sent
+       , // the client ID, typically pre-registered and static ResponseTypeValues.CODE, // the response_type value: we want a code MY_REDIRECT_URI); // the redirect URI to which the auth response is sent
 ```